About Ohio County

 Mugshots & Booking Photos

-Mugshots in Ohio County are taken and retained by the Ohio County Sheriff's Office during the booking process.
+Mugshots in Ohio County are taken and retained by Ohio County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the sheriff's website or by formal request.
 Indiana does not have specific laws for mugshot removal, but individuals can petition for removal or sealing under certain circumstances, such as expungement of charges.
-Public access to mugshots is governed by the Indiana Access to Public Records Act, ensuring availability while protecting individual privacy rights.
+Public access to mugshots is governed by the Indiana Access to Public Records Act, making sure of availability while protecting individual privacy rights.

 Courts & Case Records